1902 Liechtenstein general election: Results

-The election of Oberland's Landtag members and substitutes was held on 4 September in Vaduz.
-Of Oberland's 118 electors, 117 were present.
-Oberland elected seven Landtag members and three substitutes.

-The election of Unterland's Landtag members and substitutes was held on 3 September in Mauren.
-All of Unterland's 74 electors were present.
-Unterland elected five Landtag members and two substitute.
+The election of Oberland's Landtag members and their deputies was held on 3 September in Vaduz.
+Of Oberland's 118 electors, 117 were present for voting; Oberland elected seven Landtag members and three deputies.
+The election of Unterland's Landtag members and substitutes was held on 4 September in Mauren.
+All 74 of Unterland's electors were present for voting; Unterland elected five Landtag members and two deputies.